MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Utility/Register-EngineEvent.md

 exited under the control of PowerShell.
 The event is not fired when the host application or terminal window is closed.

-The engine is consider to be idle if it is not running a pipeline.
+The engine is considered to be idle if it is not running a pipeline.
 The **OnIdle** event is fired when PowerShell has been idle for 400 milliseconds (ms).

 ## RELATED LINKS